Monday, November 29, 2021

 I took a detour today.

-I slowed down.
-A farmhouse was directly in front of me.
-There were flowers on the porch and wind chimes on both ends of the porch.
-You could hear the chimes, almost like they were talking to each other.
 Suddenly, a sharp curve in the country road -- a wild turkey, with its feathers fluttering, crossed in front of me and made its way across the two-lane road, disappearing into the clearing below.

 Did the fireplace crackle and pop every night?
-Was there a bearskin rug in the den, covering a shiny wooded floor and was there a four-legged critter comfortably napping at the feet of its owner?
+Was there a bearskin rug in the den, covering a shiny wooded floor, and was there a four-legged critter comfortably napping at the feet of its owner?

 Who are those characters that live such a life?